Escape to Gecko Rock Resort in Mexico’s Sea Turtle Country

 With bus ticket in hand and a less than a 45 minute air-conditioned bus ride, I arrived at the crucero, Highway 200 and Santa Elena’s main street.

 My hosts Mike and Aileen (who rescued their adorable terrier Primetime from near death on the streets of Puerto Escondido) picked me up in their truck and we bounced our way along a dirt road towards the ocean and Gecko Rock Resort.

-I’m writing a review of Gecko Rock Resort for a guidebook, so can’t really disclose much about this lovely hotel except that my bungalow La Tortuga was decked out with a rooftop palapa featuring a hammock and lounger with 360 degree views.
+My bungalow La Tortuga was decked out with a rooftop palapa featuring a hammock and lounger with 360 degree views.
+It also has air conditioning – a bonus as it can get really hot on the Oaxacan coast.
 There was an inviting swimming pool just steps from my porch PLUS a communal fridge filled with icy cold beer and Aileen was busy preparing dinner.
 In short, there wasn’t much more for me to do than follow the sign marked PLAYA to the beach.

 After a few minutes of walking down a meandering trail through a mix of mangroves, gurgling streams and cactus, I arrived at a vast expanse of sun, sea and sand.

-All along the beach, rocky outcroppings created tidal pools perfect for splashing about in.
-And, as I walked a bit further I recognized Agua Blanca beach ( Aileen had tipped me off on this earlier so it wasn’t a complete surprise), a favourite spot for people in Puerto to go for the day, lounge in a hammock and eat raw oysters fresh from the sea.
+All along the beach of Rancho Playa, rocky outcroppings created tidal pools perfect for splashing about in.
+And, as I walked a bit further I recognized Agua Blanca beach a favourite spot for people in Puerto Escondido to go for the day, lounge in a hammock and eat raw oysters fresh from the sea.